-On July 11, Jeffrey Davies, former president of American Federation of Government Employees Local 183, was sentenced in U.S. District Court for the District of Alaska to one year in prison and three years of probation for embezzling funds from the Anchorage-based union.
-He had pleaded guilty in June 2016 after being indicted on one count of embezzlement in December 2015.
-The union represents employees of the Alaska Railroad, a state-chartered and owned corporation.
-The actions follow a joint investigation by the FBI and the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 16, Asenath Roland, former president of the Kansas Postal Workers Union, was sentenced in U.S. District Court for the District of Kansas to one year of probation and ordered to pay $4,740 in restitution for concealing his embezzlement of funds from the Wichita-based union.
+He had pleaded guilty in February after being indicted last July.
+The union is an affiliate of the American Postal Workers Union.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 The social media-driven network of demagogues known as Black Lives Matter these past several weeks has enjoyed a groundswell of support among organized labor.
 A case in point is the Amalgamated Transit Union.
 The 200,000-member union is playing a key role in a nationwide protest today against “systemic” racism.
 “The ATU proudly stands in solidarity with our sisters and brothers who are Striking for Black Lives on July 20,” said International President John Costa.
 “We must dismantle the racist policies that target our communities to ensure all workers are healthy, safe and secure no matter their race, immigration status, gender, job or where they live.”
 This overheated and cliched declaration underscores how unions, and not just the ATU, are using member dues to subvert their duties of representation.